Chicken Bell Pepper Ranch Burritos

 Tips

-- Heat makes tortillas stretchy and prevents tears, so always warm before filling and rolling.
+- Cold tortillas crack and tear, so always warm them until soft and flexible before adding the filling and rolling.

 Nutrition Facts *